jalombar/starsmasher/docs/source/about.rst

 =================

 StarSmasher is a smoothed particle hydrodynamics code for collisions and close interactions between stars and planets.
-It descends from StarCrash, written by Joshua Faber, James Lombardi and Frederic Rasio, and is maintained by James Lombardi at Allegheny College.
+It descends from StarCrash, a parallel SPH code written by Joshua Faber, James Lombardi, and Frederic Rasio, which descends the SPH code written for Rasio's PhD thesis.
+StarSmasher is currently maintained by, primarily, James
+Lombardi at Allegheny College.

 Papers